 Once you’ve figured out the cause of your stress, you can start accessing resources to combat that stress.
-You may be thinking, “there’s so much information out there, where do I even start?”.
+You may be thinking, “there’s so much information out there, where do I even start?”
 Don’t worry.
 At DiveThru, we put our hard hats on and did the heavy lifting for you.
 Behold, the best suggestions for managing stress in one ultimate stress-management list:

 1. Find a happy medium.

-Ultimately, it all comes down to balance.
+Ultimately, life all comes down to balance.
 Work is a necessary part of life, but it isn’t the only part of life.
 We need to find a happy medium in order to succeed in all aspects of life.
 Everybody is different so don’t be afraid to find what balance works for you: it will likely not be 50/50 and it may change over time.
 If you can find a way to balance your work and personal life, you will be less burnt out and better equipped to handle any stress that may come your way.

 2. Take breaks.

+When was the last time you took a break?
 It’s a proven super scientific fact that breaks improve motivation and productivity.
 We better capitalize on this, folks.
 When you take a break, try to change up your environment and task completely.
 A lot of times we simply switch our computer screen with a phone screen, but that doesn’t really count.
 Get up and go for a walk, stretch, or have a dance party in the bathroom.
 When you come back, you’ll be ready to focus again.

 Tip: use the Pomodoro Technique to schedule 25 minutes of work followed by 5 minutes of break time.
 After 4 rounds, you get to take a longer break as a reward.

 3. Talk it out.